 There are also lessons and awakenings here which we need to take with us:

 - We find that walls and borders are nothing more than shared delusions

 - We are all in this together; there is nowhere to run

 - There is no more room for divisive politics, racism, sexism, ageism, nationalism, etc.

 - No use for blame and

-This spiritual Winter will end and Spring will come again.
-My hope is that we re-emerge as a people of community: stronger, clearer and ready to work together to bring a resurrection of moral integrity to our world.
+This spiritual Winter will end, and Spring will come again.
+I hope we re-emerge as a people of community: more vital, more transparent, and ready to work together to bring a resurrection of moral integrity to our world.